OsarodionOdion/fetalHealth_logisticRegression_R/readme.md

 # Classification Modelling with R
-This assignment will focus on building simple classification models for **predicting fetal health** based on a number of clinical measurements known as *cardiotocographic data*.
+This project will focus on building simple classification models for **predicting fetal health** based on a number of clinical measurements known as *cardiotocographic data*.

 The following introductory information was taken from the main [Kaggle Dataset page](https://www.kaggle.com/andrewmvd/fetal-health-classification) for this data: